 Grad admissions application reading committee Dec 2017, 2018

 Help read incoming applications to the department for the following term.

 Moderator of mid-size subreddit Mar 2017 - present

-Sole active moderator for an active community of ~80k.
+Lead moderator for an active community of ~130k.
 Technical skills: Maintain a simple bot to flag posts when they reach the top pages of reddit, notifying both the moderators and the user.
-I also occasionally do some NLP on the content of the posts to predict their topic and identify subreddit-specific spam (mostly just for fun).
+I also occasionally do some NLP on the content of the posts to predict their topic and identify subreddit-specific spam, like covert brand promotion (mostly just for fun).
 Soft skills: Patiently and kindly deal with internet trolls and rulebreakers, write wiki articles (beginner and advanced guides on the subreddit's topic), and keep things organized.

 NIH Big Data in Genomics and Neuroscience Training Grant